 FOR IMMEDIATE RELEASE

-Communities around the world monitor their selected sites between September 18 and October 18.
-An easy-to-use test kit enables everyone from children to adults to sample local water bodies for a core set of water quality parameters including temperature, acidity (pH), clarity (turbidity) and dissolved oxygen (DO).
-Results are then put into an international database and summarized on the program's Web site.
+During the month-long monitoring period, local water bodies are tested for a core set of water quality parameters including temperature, acidity (pH), clarity (turbidity) and dissolved oxygen (DO).
+Participants have until December to report results which are then put into an international database and summarized on the program's Web site.

 WEF and its primary international partner, the International Water Association (IWA), encourage citizens and organizations to get involved in hopes of raising awareness of the value of clean water and its relationship to public health and the environment.
 “Many communities around the world are unaware of the condition of their water and how their behaviors directly impact the quality of their water resources,” said WEF President Mohamed Dahab.
 “World Water Monitoring Day is a simple and easy way to educate and engage citizens in the protection of this finite resource and was designed to involve the entire community from children to adults, regardless of skill level or experience.”

 Grumbles believes that “monitoring is fundamental” to the sustainable management of our water resources and hopes the program will be as effective at garnering public participation as similar outreach programs have been on issues such as literacy and education.
 EPA, the U.S. Geological Survey, Perkin Elmer Instruments, Smithfield Foods, CH2M Hill and ITT Corporation, are sponsors of the program.